Lastercho/flatsmoney/README.md

 - A 404.html is included to support SPA routes.
 - A .nojekyll file is published to disable Jekyll processing.

+### Troubleshooting
+- If you see in the Actions log: "Canceling since a higher priority waiting request for pages exists", it means another (newer) Pages deployment was queued and this one was canceled.
+This is expected with Pages concurrency.
+Simply wait for the latest workflow run to finish.
+Pushing multiple commits quickly will cancel older runs in favor of the newest.
+- The workflow is configured to cancel older in-progress runs automatically (concurrency: group: pages, cancel-in-progress: true).
+This helps ensure the latest commit deploys.
+If a run gets canceled, there is nothing to fix; just check the most recent run.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: